sravani2604/blog/blog/content/blog/Part II - Creating a New App Service in Azure.md

 Just put in the name and the Resource Group you wish to use and select the App Service you have just created.
 All that is left then is to click create.

 When the app is created, go back to the App Services blade and you will see the new app in the list.
 If you click on the app it will show you the url for your app in the top right.
-Click on that an you will get the starter page.
+Click on that and you will get the starter page.

 ![App Service Plan Config](/img/2018/12/AppServicePlan_03.png)